microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 ## Current Status

 Currently, the only mechanism to allocate qubits in Q# is with `using` and `borrowing` block statements.
-These statements will be deprecated and removed, replaced with new `use` and `borrow` statements that do not require a block, as well as a new scope statement that can be used when a new block is desired.

 No new functionality is provided by this proposal.
 Every example with the existing syntax has a corresponding equivalent example with the proposed syntax, and vice versa.
 However, the proposed syntax addresses several problems with the existing syntax: